darkoverlordofdata/datahammer/readme.md

 http://www.cnet.com/how-to/the-best-way-to-completely-wipe-your-android-device/

 But how many people will actually follow Step three: Load dummy data?
-With Malleus, this is just a button click.
+With Malleus, it only takes a button click.

 ## Project status - beta